 Within the European Union, the legality of jamming, including GSM and GPS jamming, has been discussed on several instances in the context of the R&TTE (1999/5/EC) and the EMC Directives (2004/108/EC).
 These discussions have made clear that EU Member States neither permit nor wish to permit radio communications to be disrupted by jamming devices operated by members of the public.

 It is not possible to construct jammers that comply with the R&TTE or the EMC Directive.
-Such devices cannot therefore be legally placed on the market within the Community for use under these Directives.
+Such devices cannot therefore be legally placed on the market within the EU, the EEA and EFTA under these Directives.

-Therefore, where such products claim compliance with the R&TTE or the EMC Directive, Member States’ market surveillance authorities are under an obligation to take them from the market under the provisions of those Directives and to notify such actions to the European Commission.
+Therefore, where such products claim compliance with the R&TTE or the EMC Directive, national market surveillance authorities are under an obligation to take them from the market under the provisions of those Directives and to notify such actions to the European Commission.

-For other CEPT countries that are not EU members and that have not implemented the R&TTE and EMC Directives, national provisions may prevent the placing on the market and the use of this equipment.
+For other CEPT countries that are not EU members and that have not implemented the above mentioned R&TTE and EMC Directives, national provisions may prevent the placing on the market and the use of this equipment.

-It is noted that the only exception to the above position could be the deployment of jamming devices in the context of national authorised use.
-Member States retain their entire freedom with regard to military radio installations.
+It is noted that the only exception to the above position could be the deployment of jamming devices in the context of national security where EU members are free to regulate the use.
+Member States also retain their entire freedom with regard to military radio installations.

-ECC recommendation of February 2004 on WITH REGARD TO FORBIDDING THE PLACING ON THE MARKET AND use of JAMMERS IN THE CEPT MEMBER COUNTRIES Amended February 2013 and MM YYYY
+ECC recommendation of February 2004 on WITH REGARD TO FORBIDDING THE PLACING ON THE MARKET AND use of JAMMERS IN THE CEPT MEMBER COUNTRIES Amended February 2013 and may 2016

 “The European Conference of Postal and Telecommunications Administrations,